Yasmin

 - allergic to any of the ingredients in Yasmin

-- taking medicines to treat hepatitis C
+- taking medication to treat hepatitis C

-- at high risk of having blood clots
+- at high risk of blood clots

 - ever had a heart attack or stroke